One of the most challenging SEO decisions to make when launching or re-arranging a website is to choose the right structure.

 Step 2 – SEO checkup and URLs database

-The next step was to make sure that every SEO aspect of each respective domain is functioning well.
+The next step was to make sure that every SEO aspect of each respective domain was functioning well.
 In order to do this, we performed a full crawl every time.

-We looked mainly into redirects, canonicals and 404s – simply put, all the things that could have any negative impact on the migration.
+We looked mainly into redirects, canonicals and 404s – simply put, all the things that could negatively impact the migration.

 Fortunately, in the case of Picodi, there was not much to improve at the time.
 We did most of the work during the previous year.
 After this, we prepared a database of all the unique URLs on the domain.

 These were used in the next steps.

 Step 3 – Domain redirect